iTaxoTools/DNAconvert/doc/TAB_FORMAT.md

 A format representing genetic information in tab-separated values form

 ## Description
 First line is a tab-separated list of field names.
-Names 'uniquesequencename' and 'sequence' are required.
+A name containing 'sequence' and at least one other name is expected.

 Other lines are a tab-separated lists of field values.
 Number of values in a line should be equal to the number of fields' names in the first line.